clemsos/zinemakers/README.md

     gitbook serve # serve as website
     gitbook pdf # build pdf

-This book is part of a project lead by Institute for Area and Global Studies at EPFL.
+This book is part of the [Map Makers Space](http://mapmakers.spaces) project lead by Institute for Area and Global Studies at EPFL.